compare

 - Medi vs Tebra — the upgrade path most Office Ally users consider when they outgrow Practice Mate.

-- Medi vs AdvancedMD — per-provider PM with explicit billing-company packaging; more enterprise than Office Ally.
+- Medi vs AdvancedMD — per-provider PM with billing-company packaging; more enterprise than Office Ally.

 - Medi vs CollaborateMD — direct billing-company competitor; volume-banded pricing.